QiroNT/url-shorter/README.md

 <details>
 <summary>400 Not found</summary><br>

-If the token doesn't have a corresponding redirect exists,\
+If the id doesn't have a corresponding redirect exists,\
 the server will respond as follows:

 ```http